augusto-herrmann/ckan-tabular-and-map-counter/tabular-and-map-datasets.md

 It has come to my attention that some international open data ranking systems, specifically, the
-[Open-Useful-Reusable Government Data (OURdata) Index](http://www.oecd.org/gov/digital-government/open-government-data.htm), measured by the Organization Economic Co-operation and Development (OECD), do measure not only how many datasets a given national open government data portal has, but also how many of those are tabular and how many are maps.
+[Open-Useful-Reusable Government Data (OURdata) Index](http://www.oecd.org/gov/digital-government/open-government-data.htm), measured by the Organization for Economic Co-operation and Development (OECD), do measure not only how many datasets a given national open government data portal has, but also how many of those are tabular and how many are maps.